-Modified Damage e Perceived Potential Impacts Moment Magni- tude (MM) Mercalli Intensity (MMI) Category Shaking People's Reaction Furnishings Built Environment Natural Environment < 3 I Instru- mental Not felt Not felt.
-N/A Passing truck vibrations and noises Changes in level and clarity of well water are occasionally associated with earthquakes not felt by people 3 - 3.4 II Just Perceptible Weak Felt by a few.
+Approx. Modified Damage Perceived ed Potential Impacts Moment Magni- tude (MM) Mercalli Intensity (MMI) Category Shaking People's Reaction Furnishings Built Environment Natural Environment < 3 I Instru- mental Not felt Not felt.
+N/A Changes in level and clarity of well water are occasionally associated with earthquakes not felt by people 3 - 3.4 II Just Perceptible Weak Felt by a few.
 Delicately suspended objects may swing.
 N/A Trees and bodies of water sway.
-3.5 - 4 111 Slight Weak Felt by several.
-Vibrations like a truck passing. may swing appreciably.
+3.5 - 4 III Slight Weak Felt by several.
+Vibrations like a truck passing.
+Hanging objects may swing appreciably.
 Vehicles rocked slightly.
 N/A N/A 4.1 - 4.4 IV Moderate Light Felt by many.
 Sensation like heavy truck striking building.
 Dishes rattle.
 Vehicles rocked noticeably.
 Walls creak, windows rattle.
-4.5 - 4.8 V Rather Strong Moderate Felt by nearly all.
+N/A 4.5 - 4.8 V Rather Strong Moderate Felt by nearly all.
 Frightens a few.
 Pictures swing out of place; small objects move; a few objects fall from shelves within the community.
 A few instances of cracked plaster and cracked windows in the community.
 Trees and bushes shaken noticeably.
-4.9 - 5.4 VI Strong Strong Frightens many.
-People move unsteadily Many objects fall A few instances of fallen plaster, broken windows and damaged chimneys within the community.
-Some fall of tree limbs and tops, isolated rockfalls and landslides, and isolated liquefaction.
+4.9 - 5.4 VI Strong Strong move unsteadily from shelves.
+Damage is slight. fallen plaster, broken windows and damaged chimneys within the community. tops, isolated rockfalls and landslides, and isolated liquefaction.
 5.5 - 6 VII Very Strong Very strong Frightens most.
 Some lose balance.
 Heavy furniture overturned Damage negligible in buildings of good design and construction but considerable in some historic, poorly built or badly designed structures; weak chimneys broken at roof line, fall of unbraced parapets.
 Tree damage, rockfalls, landslides, and liquefaction are more severe and widespread with increasing intensity.
 Water is stirred and muddy.

-Approx. Modified Damage Perceived Potential Impacts Moment Magni- tude (MM) Mercalli Intensity (MMI) Category Shaking People's Reaction Furnishings Built Environment Natural Environment 6.1 - 6.5 VIII Destructive Severe Many find it difficult to stand Very heavy furniture moves conspicuously.
-Damage slight in buildings designed to be earthquake resistant but severe in historic or some poorly built structures.
+Approx. Modified Damage Perceived · Moment Magni- tude (MM) Intensity (MMI) Category Shaking People's Reaction Furnishings Built Environment Natural Environment 6.1 - 6.5 VIII Destructive Severe Many find it difficult to stand Damage slight in buildings designed to be earthquake resistant but severe in historic or some poorly built structures.
 Widespread fall of chimneys, walls and monuments.
 Powerlines fallen.
 N/A 6.6 - 7 IX Ruinous Violent Some forcibly thrown to the ground N/A Damage considerable in some buildings designed to be earthquake resistant; buildings shift off foundations if not bolted.
-N/A 7.1 - 7.3 x Disastrous Extreme N/A N/A Some well-built wooden structures destroyed.
+N/A 7.1 - 7.3 X Disastrous Extreme N/A N/A Some well-built wooden structures destroyed.
 Most ordinary masonry structures collapse; damage moderate to severe in many buildings designed to be earthquake resistant.
 Dams destroyed.
-N/A 7.4 - 8.1 XI Very Disastrous N/A N/A N/A Few if any masonry structures remain standing.
-Bridges destroyed.
-Rails bent greatly.
-Wide cracks in ground.
-Pipelines break Waves seen on the ground 8.1 XII Cata- strophic N/A N/A N/A Total damage.
+N/A 7.4 - 8.1 ΧI Very Disastrous N/A N/A Few if any masonry Waves seen on the ground 8.1 XII Cata- strophic N/A N/A Total damage.
 Lines of sight and level are distorted.
 Objects thrown into air.
 Waves seen on the ground